Can I still get a buyout of my rent-stabilized apartment?

-2. You’re renting from the sponsor of a co-op or condo building
+2) You’re renting from the sponsor of a co-op or condo building

-They can do that by offering a buyout of a non-purchasing, rent-stabilized tenant renting in a building that’s already been converted to a co-op or condo.
+They can do that by offering a buyout of a non-purchasing, stabilized tenant renting in a building that’s already been converted to a co-op or condo.
 In most cases, when the rent-stabilized tenant vacates the apartment, the owner of the apartment can sell it or re-rent it free of the rent-stabilized restrictions.

 In this situation, a landlord can unlock the equity in the apartment, which is likely to be substantial.
 “That’s an opportunity for a tenant to negotiate a buyout,” Wagner says.

-3. Your landlord wants to demolish your building
+3) Your landlord wants to demolish your building

-These applications can take years to complete if contested.
+These applications can take years to complete if they are contested.
 Approval from the Division of Housing and Community Renewal is required before the landlord may refuse to renew leases and evict the stabilized tenants.

-4. Your landlord wants to do a substantial rehabilitation
+4) Your landlord wants to do a substantial rehabilitation

 For example, if the landlord wants to carry out a gut renovation where 75 percent of building-wide and individual housing accommodation systems are replaced, this may present a buyout opportunity.

 ”If you are one of the few remaining tenants there, the landlord could offer you a substantial buyout,” Wagner says.